A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2022-25757: Apache APISIX Auth Bypass Vulnerability

-CVE-2022-25757 is an authentication bypass vulnerability in Apache APISIX that exploits duplicate JSON keys to evade validation.
-This article covers the technical details, affected versions, and mitigation strategies.
+CVE-2022-25757 is an authentication bypass flaw in Apache APISIX that exploits duplicate JSON keys to evade body_schema validation.
+This article covers technical details, affected versions, impact, and mitigation.

 CVE-2022-25757 Overview